How Did Bitcoin Start?

 Bitcoin’s emergence during an economic crisis

 In the year 2008, an economic crisis was plaguing the world.
 Unemployment was exceptionally high and banks were being bailed out by governments.
 In this exact year, the whitepaper “Bitcoin: A Peer-to-Peer Electronic Cash System” was published by Bitcoin’s mysterious creator(s) Satoshi Nakamoto which outlined how Bitcoin would work.
 Sure enough, on the 3rd of January 2009 Bitcoin’s first block known as the Genesis Block was created.
 This marked the beginning of Bitcoin, while at the same time being the pilot of blockchain technology.
 In time, Bitcoin’s creation led to the start of the cryptocurrency market we know nowadays.
 To this day, Bitcoin’s still the market leader by far.
+Check out the Bitcoin price and chart with Ledger.

 If you want to learn more about the history of Bitcoin and cryptocurrencies, this article is a must-read.